Dementia

 • Severity staging: Progressive levels from mild to very severe cognitive decline.

-• Etiologic subtype: Alzheimer, vascular, Lewy body, frontotemporal, trauma/substance/medical-related, and mixed forms.
+• Etiologic subtype: Alzheimer, vascular, Lewy body, frontotemporal, trauma/substance/medical-related, HIV-associated, prion-related, Parkinson-associated, Huntington-associated, mixed, and unknown forms.

 • Care context: Community support, assisted living, or skilled nursing based on function and safety.